 Rudolf BEER, born on October 2, 1901 in Itzling near Salzburg, Catholic and single, shoemaker by profession, lived with his parents, a railroad family, in the Salzburg district of Itzling, Erzherzog Eugenstraße 61 (today Salzburg Schützenstraße 17)1.

 Nothing is known so far about Rudolf BEER’s political activities, except that he was involved as an auxiliary gendarme in the imprisonment of National Socialist putschists from Lamprechtshausen in July 1934.

 He was therefore arrested by the Gestapo at the instigation of the NSDAP local group leader of Itzling Johann Hofer2 on July 26, 1938, deported from the police prison in Salzburg to Dachau on August 31, 1938 and registered there as »protective custody prisoner no. 18516«.

 The security guard Karl Haider, who was deported to Dachau with him, was already released in Dachau on March 13, 1939 – he survived.

 Rudolf BEER, on the other hand, was transferred from Dachau to the Mauthausen concentration camp on September 27, 1939, after interventions by the local group leader Hofer , and was murdered there at the age of 38 on April 17, 1940 – a victim of political revenge.

 His death in the Mauthausen concentration camp is recorded in the police registration file of the city of Salzburg, but his name does not appear in the documentation Resistance and Persecution in Salzburg, as neither a judicial file nor a victim welfare file exists.

-The same goes for about 50 victims of the Nazi terror in Salzburg: ordinary people who were disappeared without a sound.
+The same applies to about 50 victims of National Socialist terror in Salzburg: loud little people who disappeared silently.

 Laid 22.03.2012 at Salzburg, Salzburger Schützenstraße 17